Preliminaries

 VS Code

 Using an IDE is not necessary.
-But it provides a good set of tools that speed up the development (code navigation, debugging,…).
+But it provides a good set of tools that speeds up development (code navigation, debugging,…).
 Moreover, we will provide environment configurations that will make your life easier.

 Support